 |Customization Scope||The report can be customized as per the requirements of the customer|

 |Post-Sale Analyst Support||360-degree analyst support after report delivery|

 Note: Our supplier search experts can assist your procurement teams in compiling and validating a list of suppliers indicating they have products, services, and capabilities that meet your company's needs.

-Aluminum's production process is carried out by combining two processes, namely, the Bayer process and the Hall-Heroult process.
-The bauxite ore is processed into alumina by utilising these two processes and finally, the obtained alumina is converted into Aluminum.
+Aluminium's production process is carried out by combining two processes, namely, the Bayer process and the Hall-Heroult process.
+The bauxite ore is processed into alumina by utilising these two processes and finally, the obtained alumina is converted into Aluminium.